bryanlzl/bryanlzl/README.md

 ---

-I'm a [Master of Computing student @ NUS](https://www.linkedin.com/in/bryanlzl/) with a passion in web development and automation.
+I'm a [Master of Computing student @ NUS](https://www.linkedin.com/in/bryanlzl/) with a passion for web development and automation.
 I build on frameworks like React.js, ReactNative, TailwindCSS and use RPA tools such as UiPath Studio.

 <h3>Things I code with</h3>
 <div>